-The NT needs a strategy to kickstart a clean, innovative, safe and competitive hydrogen industry that creates jobs and benefits all Territorians.
+The NT needs a strategy to kickstart a clean, innovative, safe and competitive renewable hydrogen industry that creates jobs and benefits all Territorians.

 In its latest annual report, the Territory's main electricity generator Territory Generation stated it was engaged with the Australian Renewable Energy Agency (ARENA) on a hydrogen solution for Yulara in Central Australia “to significantly increase solar energy deliverables to that region”.
 Unfortunately, this project has been rejected by the NT Government Treasury.